Qliper/Qliper/README.md

 ### For Brands/Campaign Creators

-1. Create an account and connect wallet
+1. Create an account using Google or Apple Sign-In
 2. Set up new campaigns with specific requirements
 3. Define reward structures and budgets
 4. Monitor campaign performance and ROI